 - Applying ice directly can also help relieve the pain, just do it a few seconds at a time.

 - Rinse your mouth with saline water (a mix of one to two teaspoons of salt in a glass of warm water).
 Repeat a few times a day.

 - One sweet natural remedy for canker sores is simply a dab of honey.
 It can be soothing and healing.
 Clean the sore with a cotton swab and apply the honey gently.

-- Switch to a toothpaste without sodium lauryl sulphate, a chemical which might trigger mouth ulcers.
+- Switch to a toothpaste without sodium lauryl sulphate [link to Zendium Complete Protection toothpaste page], a chemical which might trigger mouth ulcers.

 Those are a few home-based remedies for canker sores and different options if you’re wondering how to treat a canker sore on the tongue, lips or cheeks.

 If you’ve healed your canker sore there are a few things you can do to prevent them returning in the future.
 While nothing is guaranteed to get rid of them forever these tips might make them less likely to come back: